-We understand that there are events and circumstances that may cause you to fall behind on your mortgage payments.
+We understand that there are events and circumstances that may cause you to fall behind on your loan payments.
 If you have found yourself in this situation, please contact us.
 A variety of assistance programs may be available depending upon your circumstances.

 If you signed the Note and Mortgage, you are still liable for the payments.